 Human-unitary human beings

-A person is defined as an indivisible, pan-dimensional energy field identified by a pattern, and manifesting characteristics specific to the whole, and that can’t be predicted from knowledge of the parts.
+A person is defined as an indivisible, pan-dimensional energy field identified by a pattern and manifesting characteristics specific to the whole.
+That can’t be predicted from knowledge of the parts.
 A person is also a unified whole, having its own distinct characteristics that can’t be viewed by looking at, describing, or summarizing the parts.

 Rogers defines health as an expression of the life process.
-It is the characteristics and behavior coming from the mutual, simultaneous interaction of the human and environmental fields, and health and illness are part of the same continuum.
-The multiple events occurring during the life process show the extent to which a person is achieving his or her maximum health potential.
-The events vary in their expressions from greatest health to those conditions that are incompatible with the maintaining life process.
+The characteristics and behavior coming from the mutual, simultaneous interaction of the human and environmental fields and health and illness are part of the same continuum.
+The multiple events occurring during the life process show how a person is achieving his or her maximum health potential.
+The events vary in their expressions from greatest health to those incompatible with the maintaining life process.

 Scope of Nursing

 Nursing aims to assist people in achieving their maximum health potential.
 Maintenance and promotion of health, prevention of disease, nursing diagnosis, intervention, and rehabilitation encompass the scope of nursing’s goals.